 - Grease a 9-inch cast iron skillet with the 2 tablespoons of butter.
 Set aside.

-- Brown the 'trinity' of onion, bell pepper, and celery in the 3 tablespoons of butter in a large saucepan or Dutch oven.
+- Brown the 'trinity' of onion, bell pepper, and celery in the 3 tablespoons of butter in a saucepan.
 When the 'trinity' begins to soften, add the mushrooms.
 Continue to cook down for about 10 minutes.

 - Add remaining ingredients to saucepan, taking care to incorporate the crumbled cornbread, crawfish, broth, and seasonings throughout the mixture.